-Notes to Consolidated Financial Statements For the three and six months ended December 31, 2024 and 2023
+Notes to Consolidated Financial Statements For the three and nine months ended March 31, 2025 and 2024 (Expressed in Canadian Dollars)

 Valuation of equity units issued in private placement

 The Company has adopted the residual value method with respect to the measurement of shares and warrants issued as private placement units.
 The residual value method first allocates value to the more easily measurable component based on fair value and then the residual value, if any, to the less easily measurable component.
 The fair value of common shares issued in private placement was determined to be the more easily measurable component and are valued at their fair value, as determined by the closing bid price on the issuance date.
 The balance, if any, is allocated to attached warrants.
 Any fair value attributed to warrants is recorded to contributed surplus.